Example: Simulating Election Poll Bias and Variance

 array([2939699, 2957579, 268814])

-Now, we carry out the simulation study again, this time with the biased urn, and find how often in the 100,000 samples was Trump in the lead.
+When we carry out the simulation study again, this time with the biased urn, we find a different result.

 simulations_bias = [trump_advantage(votes_bias, n) for i in range(100000)]